-Social media marketing has become a crucial part of any album campaign, with platforms such as Facebook and Instagram able to dwarf the reach of traditional media, and establish a deeper, more direct relationship between artists and fans.
+Social media marketing has become a crucial part of any album campaign, with platforms such as Facebook and Instagram able to increase the reach of traditional media, and establish a deeper, more direct relationship between artists and fans.

 With the right strategy, artists and the teams around them can garner great results on social media without spending a penny.
 But, of course, the social media giants make it as easy as possible to spend money in a bid to get greater returns.

 Facebook was one of the first to use this model, with its ‘Boost Post’ button, being the perfect example.
 It promises greater reach and exposure with a couple of clicks.
-But artists, managers and labels that want to make the most of social media, should think carefully before they jump on this apparently quick fix.
+But artists, managers and labels that want to make the most of social media, should think carefully before they jump on this apparent quick fix.

 Good social media advertising is the same as good social media strategy more generally.
 Anybody can do the basics – but only the best are able to stand out from the crowd.
 And, as with any social media activity (on any platform), when it comes to advertising on Facebook, the question of target audience is key.